Pinball Hall of Fame: The Williams Collection: Notes

+Reception

-ReceptionPinball Hall of Fame: The Williams Collection received "positive" and "mixed or averages" reviews, according to review aggregator Metacritic.
+Pinball Hall of Fame: The Williams Collection received "positive" and "mixed or averages" reviews, according to review aggregator Metacritic.
 The Wii version was nominated for Best Graphics Technology for the Wii by IGN in its 2008 video game awards, while the PSP version was nominated for best PSP game of 2008 by GameSpot.
 Gamasutra named The Williams Collection the third most overlooked game of 2008.

 Soundtrack

 The soundtrack of this game features the following songs: